nadyamajeed/workshops/sem/v2-2024/README.md

 Files accompanying the SEM workshop for DawnLab in June 2024.
+All data is artificial.

 - path.R with data1.csv
   - 6 observed variables for path analysis